Ocean County, New Jersey: County government

 Ocean County is governed by a Board of County Commissioners comprised of five members who are elected on an at-large basis in partisan elections and serving staggered three-year terms of office, with either one or two seats coming up for election each year as part of the November general election.
-At an annual reorganization held in the beginning of January, the board chooses a Director and a Deputy Director from among its members.
+At an annual reorganization held in the beginning of January, the board chooses a Director and a deputy director from among its members.
 In 2016, freeholders were paid $30,000 and the freeholder director was paid an annual salary of $31,000.
+This remained unchanged in 2018.

-As of 2025, Ocean County's Commissioners are (with terms for Chair and Vice-Chair ending every December 31st):
+As of 2025, Ocean County's Commissioners are (with terms for chair and vice-chair ending every December 31):

 Pursuant to Article VII Section II of the New Jersey State Constitution, each county in New Jersey is required to have three elected administrative officials known as "constitutional officers."
 These officers are the County Clerk and County Surrogate (both elected for five-year terms of office) and the County Sheriff (elected for a three-year term).
 Constitutional officers elected on a countywide basis are: Constitutional officers elected on a countywide basis are: